Blair Witch (film): Development

 While promoting V/H/S/2 (2013) at the Sundance Film Festival, director Adam Wingard and writer Simon Barrett ran into original The Blair Witch Project (1999) co-filmmaker Eduardo Sánchez and producer Gregg Hale, and asked them why there were not any more Blair Witch films.
 Although nothing came of the meeting at the time, a few months later, Wingard and Barrett were asked to meet with Lionsgate Films to potentially work on a secret project.
 Barrett recalled that, in the initial pitch meeting, Lionsgate had already crafted a story for a new Blair Witch film, and simply asked if they would be interested in making it.
 Barrett said that the "only thing I really pitched was the other characters; they'd originally conceived the film as more similar to the first film, following its narrative fairly closely, with only three or four characters, I think, but I wanted more characters to give us more scare sequences.
-I also wanted a unique dynamic within the group from the start, so I pitched the idea of introducing some Burkittsville locals to the group."
+I also wanted a unique dynamic within the group from the start, so I pitched the idea of introducing some Burkittsville locals to the group".

 Barrett would later note that the team found the found footage genre more challenging, as they have only previously worked with it on the anthology V/H/S films.
 Barrett noted that with the V/H/S series, there was an inherent entertainment value, where the segments "were never meant to feel entirely real", an element that did not work for the Blair Witch series.
-Speaking on the issue to Bloody Disgusting, Barrett said that "even if our scares didn't work in V/H/S, hopefully people would still be entertained, and if they weren't, well, another short would start in a few minutes"; he added that if a scare did not work in Blair Witch, "we'd have nothing to fall back on, we’d just have failed completely, and publicly".
-To prevent this from happening, Barrett and Winger extensively went over each "scare" to discover why it was scary and how the audience would react to it.
-For some sequences, multiple approaches were tried differently, "to give us options in the editing room".
+Speaking on the issue to Bloody Disgusting, Barrett said that "even if our scares didn't work in V/H/S, hopefully people would still be entertained, and if they weren't, well, another short would start in a few minutes"; he added that if a scare did not work in Blair Witch, "we'd have nothing to fall back on, we'd just have failed completely, and publicly".
+To prevent this from happening, Barrett and Wingard extensively went over each "scare" to discover why it was scary and how the audience would react to it.
+For some sequences, multiple approaches were tried differently, to give them options in the editing room.